EpiModel/CommunityLevelRiskComp/README.md

 ```

 # Code Organization
 The cleaning script `cleaning.R` is the script used to prepare the ARTnet data for analysis.
-The analysis script `analysis.R` is the script used for analysis.
+The analysis script `analysis.R` is the script used for analysis and table creation.